InfTkm/ethereum-lab1/README.md

-## ethereum-lab1

-### Spring 2020 Developing Blockchain Use Cases Lab 1
+## Spring 2020 Developing Blockchain Use Cases Lab 1
+### Carnegie Mellon University
-### Due: Monday, March 30
+### Due: Monday, March 30, 2020
 ### 10 Points

-**Learning Objective:** In this lab the student will set up an Ethereum development environment and deploy two smart contracts to an Ethereum test blockchain - Ganache.
+**Learning Objective:** In this lab the student will set up an Ethereum development environment (using Truffle and Ganache) and deploy two smart contracts to an Ethereum test blockchain.
+The smart contracts will be written in the Solidity programming language.

+We will experiment with running "transactions".
+Transactions cause state changes, cost ether (gas), and may only return responses at a later time.

+We will also run "calls".
+Calls do not change state on the blockchain and cost nothing to run (no gas).
+They are processed immediately and provide an immediate return value.

-We will review the contracts in detail at a later date.
-For now, we want to get some experience deploying and interacting with the code.
+We will review the various views of the blockchain that Ganache provides.

+The contracts themselves will be studied in detail at a later date.
+For now, we want to get some experience deploying and interacting with the Solidity code and the environment provided by client side Truffle and server side Ganache.

 ## Part 1.
 Installations